Install xNIC on Linux

 If the ping command still fails using the IP, the VM may not have a direct connection to the cloudSwXtch and can potentially fail trying to download the installation script.
 Check the firewall rules and the security groups on the cloud.

-The installer will install all dependencies, to know the dependencies see How to determine xNIC dependencies.
+The installer will install all dependencies.
+To know the dependencies, see How to determine xNIC dependencies.

 Running the Install Script